jagregory/jagregory.github.com/_posts/2006-01-23-first-working-weekend.md

 ---
 The weekend just past was my first that I've had to work since I left Tesco.
 Not an entirely unpleasant experience, although I would have much rather had my weekend.

-The reason we had to work the weekend was down to us launching (re-launching actually) a product for the Swift Group's extranet, something that a lot of people had been rather worried about.
+The reason we had to work the weekend was down to us launching (re-launching actually) a product for a customer's extranet, something that a lot of people had been rather worried about.
 Mainly because, apparently, the previous time this product was launched it corrupted important data for six months without anyone noticing.
 Wonderful.

 <!-- more -->